Lehsqa/robyn-config/src/common/README.md

-# Robyn DDD Template
+# {{ name|capitalize }}

+A Robyn-based service scaffolded with the {{ design.upper() }} layout and {{ "SQLAlchemy" if orm == "sqlalchemy" else "Tortoise ORM" }}.
+{%- if design == "ddd" %}
-A Robyn-based service that follows a classic DDD layering (config ➜ infrastructure ➜ domain ➜ operational ➜ presentation) while using `msgspec` for fast JSON, SQLAlchemy 2.x async sessions, Valkey (Redis-compatible) caching, Loguru logging, and Passlib password hashing.
+It follows a DDD layering (config ➜ infrastructure ➜ domain ➜ operational ➜ presentation) while using `msgspec` for fast JSON, async database sessions, Valkey (Redis-compatible) caching, Loguru logging, and Passlib password hashing.
+{%- else %}
+It follows an MVC-style layout (config ➜ models ➜ views/controllers) while using `msgspec` for fast JSON, async database sessions, Valkey (Redis-compatible) caching, Loguru logging, and Passlib password hashing.
+{%- endif %}
 The code lives under `src/app` and ships with a Docker Compose stack for PostgreSQL, Redis, a local SMTP sink, and the app container.

 ## Project layout